Mugen-Builders/sunodo-frontend-console/README.md

     yarn start erc20 deposit --amount 10000000000000000000
     ```

-1. Deposit 10 CTSI in the `echo-python` DApp instance already deployed to the Ethereum Sepolia testnet, using a user's account and a user's gateway RPC on Alchemy:
+1. Deposit 10 CTSI in a dApp instance already deployed to the Ethereum Sepolia testnet, using a user's account and a user's gateway RPC on Alchemy:

     ```shell
     export MNEMONIC=<user sequence of twelve words>
     export RPC_URL=https://eth-sepolia.g.alchemy.com/v2/<USER_KEY>

-    yarn start erc20 deposit --amount 10000000000000000000 --dapp echo-python
+    yarn start erc20 deposit --amount 10000000000000000000
     ```

 Options are: